nevinmathew/RabbitMQ/README.md

 In this application, the message is sent to RabbitMQ, the direct exchange is used for publishing the message to RabbitMQ, and this RabbitMQ message is then consumed by the spring boot application.

 Setup:

-1.Download and install ERlang  http://erlang.org/download/
+1. Download and install ERlang  http://erlang.org/download/

-2.Downlaod and install RabbitMQ  https://www.rabbitmq.com/install-windows.html#installer
+2. Downlaod and install RabbitMQ  https://www.rabbitmq.com/install-windows.html#installer

-3.Go to RabbitMQ Server install Directory C:\Program Files\RabbitMQ Server\rabbitmq_server-3.x.x\sbin
+3. Go to RabbitMQ Server install Directory C:\Program Files\RabbitMQ Server\rabbitmq_server-3.x.x\sbin

-4.Set the environment as the following:
+4. Set the environment as the following:
   ERLANG_HOME = C:\Program Files\Erlang OTP
   RABBITMQ_BASE = C:\Program Files\RabbitMQ Server\rabbitmq_server-3.x.x

-5.Run command rabbitmq-plugins enable rabbitmq_management
+5. Run command rabbitmq-plugins enable rabbitmq_management

-6.Open browser and enter http://localhost:15672/ to redirect to RabbitMQ Dashboard
+6. Open browser and enter http://localhost:15672/ to redirect to RabbitMQ Dashboard

-7.Login page default username and password is guest, guest
+7. Login page default username and password is guest, guest

-8.After successfully login you should see RabbitMQ Home page
+8. After successfully login you should see RabbitMQ Home page

 In case the rabbitmq server is not working, check the RabbitMQ/Erlang version compatibility: https://www.rabbitmq.com/which-erlang.html